mpesavento/arg-mine/docs/extract_arguments.rst

 The easiest way to classify all sentences in a single document is via the ``classify.classify_url_sentences`` method.
 Given the target topic, web url, and the necessary ArugmenText API keys (loaded from the .env file), we can quickly get the returned output from the API.
-Using the ``ClassifyMetadata`` and ``ClassifiedSentence`` data classes, we can easily create parsable objects from the dict returned from the API.
+Using the ``DocumentMetadata`` and ``ClassifiedSentence`` data classes, we can easily create parsable objects from the dict returned from the API.